GregKedrovsky/Python/README.md

 Text is also referred to as "strings" and represented by the type `str`.
 - Numbers can be strings (type `str`) also.
 - Strings are usually enclosed in quotes ('single' or "double" are treated the same).
+- Strings are immutable.
+You cannot change them.
+If you need to change a string, you need to create a new one.
+- The built-in function `len()` will tell you the length of a string (e.g., `len("greg")` is 4).

 ### Escape Character: `\`
 - In order to print an otherwise special character (like a quote), you need to *escape* it with the backslash (`\`).